32nd Infantry Division (United States): Preparedness for jungle warfare

-Although the 32nd had spent a good deal of time training in Louisiana with considerable swamp close at hand, their destination at that time was Europe.
+Although the 32nd had spent a good deal of time training in Louisiana, with considerable swamp close at hand, their intended destination at that time was Europe.
 Most official records state that the men had little additional training for jungle conditions while in Australia.
-General Eichelberger, MacArthur's Chief of Staff, wrote that "In Washington I had read General MacArthur's estimates of his two infantry divisions, and these reports and our own inspections had convinced my staff and me that the American troops were in no sense ready for jungle warfare."
-However, some veterans interviewed report they received general training with weapons and practice at terrain maneuvers, and in jungle warfare.
-They said this increased once the unit arrived in Brisbane.
+General Eichelberger, Commanding General, I Corps and US Army Forces in Australia, wrote that "In Washington I had read General MacArthur's estimates of his two infantry divisions, and these reports and our own inspections had convinced my staff and me that the American troops were in no sense ready for jungle warfare."
+However, some veterans reported that they received general training with weapons and practice at terrain maneuvers and in jungle warfare, increasing once the unit arrived in Brisbane.

 Less than two months after their arrival in Australia, the unit was moved in July 1942 halfway across Australia, 1223 mi northeast to Camp Tamborine, about 50 km south of Brisbane on Australia's east coast.
 The majority of the division and its equipment was split up and shipped by railroad, while some were transported on five Liberty Ships.
 Each Australian state had a different rail gauge (or width), and the equipment and men had to be offloaded at each state's boundary and reloaded onto a new train.
 The division's trains crossed four states before it reached Brisbane.

-On 30 August, Camp Tamborine was renamed Camp Cable, in honor of Sergeant Gerald O. Cable, a soldier in Service Company, 126th Infantry.
+On 30 August, Camp Tamborine was renamed Camp Cable, in honor of Sergeant Gerald O. Cable, a soldier in the Service Company, 126th Infantry.
 Sergeant Cable was the sole casualty when his Liberty ship, en route from Adelaide to Brisbane, was torpedoed by a Japanese submarine, making him the first soldier of the 32nd Division to die in combat during World War II.